Property Management Marketing: Building Brand Awareness

 Depending on your target audience, you may tend to engage more with one social media platform than another.

-- While you don't need to be on all of the platforms, it doesn't hurt to have a presence across multiple platforms.
+While you don't need to be on all platforms, having a presence across multiple platforms doesn't hurt.

-- Customers will immediately lose interest in your company if they stumble upon your Twitter feed, and they don't see an update after several months.
+Customers will immediately lose interest in your company if they stumble upon your Twitter feed and don't see an update after several months.

 However, don't give it up just because you don't have the time!
 Property management marketing experts can run your social media strategy for you while you focus on serving your property owners and tenants.

-Google My Business: How It Works for You
+5. Google Business Profile: How It Works for You

 If the content is the meat and potatoes of your inbound marketing strategy and brand awareness, then Google is the stove that keeps you cooking.
-Google My Business is a free (SEO) tool that allows every company—big or small—to provide accurate information about where, when, and how you conduct business.
+Google Business Profile (formerly Google My Business) is a free (SEO) tool that allows every company — big or small — to provide accurate information about where, when, and how you conduct business.

-Google understands awareness better than almost any other brand—except maybe Qtip and Bandaid.
+Google understands awareness better than almost any other brand — except maybe Qtip and Bandaid.
 We've all told someone to "just Google it," meaning "go find it online."
-With Google My Business, you can set yourself up for success by inputting the crucial data that works with their results algorithms.
+With a Google Business Profile (GBP), you can set yourself up for success by inputting the crucial data that works with their results algorithms.

-- Once you've updated your hours, address, website, and contact information with Google My Business, you've instantly increased your property management brand awareness.
+Once you've updated your hours, address, website, and contact information with Google Business Profile, you've instantly increased your property management brand awareness.

 As a HubSpot Diamond Agency, we understand that optimizing your content, social media, and website for brand awareness isn't always intuitive.